Sustainability

 Take away food

 All of our food stallholders are required to use Certified Compostable Packaging which are compostable and environmentally friendly.
 This includes coffee cups, straws and food containers which can all be placed in the green waste bins at the market.
+Although compostable Packaging is now mandatory for all businesses and events within the Hobart municipality, Salamanca Market helped to lead the way and was one of the first to implement this practice back in July 2019.

 How can you help